-THE GLOBAL COLLEGE
+THE GLOBAL COLLEGE 2025-2026

 WELCOME FROM THE HEAD Joining a residential community in a boarding school is an important moment in any student's life.
 At The Global College, our international boarding house is at the centre of our school community.
 Our boarding house brings together exceptional young people from many nationalities, to live together in the vibrant city of Madrid, where they will be able to enjoy all the cultural, artistic, entrepreneurial, and sporting opportunities that this city has to offer.
 At the centre of boarding life is a sense of community, which, under the watchful eye of our house parents, will allow students to experience both a sense of independence as well as a caring family group, where they can develop both as students and as people.
-We hope that this document can give you a flavour of what to expect in the TGC boarding programme and can help you as you make your final preparations to arrive in Madrid in September 2023.
+We hope that this document can give you a flavour of what to expect in the TGC boarding program and helps you prepare for your arrival in Madrid before the academic year begins.
 We can't wait to begin this adventure with you.

 Barry Cooper Principal

 CONTENTS

 - 04 The Boarding Team

 - 05 Key Contacts at TGC

 - 06 About Madrid

 - 07 The Residence

 - 09 Orah

 - 10 Arrival and Orientation Program

 - 11 What to Pack

 - 12 Rooms

-- 13 Term Dates
+- 13 Daily Routine

-- 14 Daily Routine
+- 14 Leaving the Boarding House

-- 15 Leaving the Boarding House
+- 15 Emergency Procedures

-- 16 Emergency Procedures
+- 16 Weekend Activities

-- 17 Weekend Activities
+- 17 Wellbeing

-- 18 Wellbeing
+- 19 Residence Rules & Regulations

-- 20 Residence Rules & Regulations
+- 22 Useful Links and Apps

-- 23 Useful Links and Apps
+- 22 Arriving to the Residence

-- 24 Arriving to the Residence
+- 24 Student Dress Code

-- 25 Student Dress Code
+- 25 Key Dates